ShallyBanh/RPGenerator/README.md

 ```
 from the root of the directory

+# PLAYING THE GAME

+## CREATING AN ACCOUNT
+On the main screen, click on "Create Account" and create an account.
+After doing so, you will be brought back to the login screen, and will need to log in to your account.

+## SETTING UP A GAME
+To start a game, first create a ruleset, as detailed below.
+Then, create a game session with a chosen name, ruleset, width, and height.
+Once in the game, you will be able to see the game ID displayed on the screen.
+Distribute this ID to friends in order to have them join the game using the Join Game menu option.
+You can rejoin any previously created game by looking at the Game History View and selecting "Join" on the desired game.

 ## WRITING RULES
 Rules are written in Actions and in Relationships.
 They determine the actions that are able to be taken by Entities, and how they interact.
 Every statement is ended by a new line.
 Indentation is ignored.